acho224/TBD/TBD.md

 User's start by logging in and entering some personal settings.
 These settings include:

 - Temperature level that is considered hot
-- Humidity level that is considered as humid
 - Temperature level that is considered cold

 These settings will be compared with the current weather and a suggestion will be made letting the user know what they should wear. eg. If it's considered "hot" a suggestion will be made to wear a short sleeve shirt.
-If the chance of raining is greater than 40%, a suggestion will be made to bring an umbrella.
+If the chance of raining is greater than 50%, a suggestion will be made to bring an umbrella.

 ## API
 https://www.wunderground.com/weather/api/